This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 I’ve made no secret on this site of my opinion that Blaze is one of the best brands when it comes to premium products and high end grills.
 Each of their cookers is made with an incredible level of craftsmanship and is made to last a lifetime.

 Their LTE Built-in 30 Inch Griddle is no different.
-The chasis is made from heavy-duty 304 stainless steel that is extremely durable.
+The chassis is made from heavy-duty 304 stainless steel which is extremely durable.
 Blaze is so confident in their product that this grill is actually backed by a lifetime warranty.

 This commercial quality grill has two U-shaped burners that each max out at 18,000 BTUs of heat output for a total of 36,000 BTUs across the entire cooking surface.